songster-sa/aws-developer-associate-notes/readme.md

     - Cold HDD (SCI file save) -> where data is NOT accessed regularly - max 250 IOPs - 12:1
     - Standard magnetic-> bootable -> where data is NOT accessed regularly
 - configure encryption while creating EBS volume
+    - supports both in-flight and at-rest
+    - the "default" option is region-specific - if enabled you cannot avoid for a volume

 ## ELB - Elastic Load Balancer
 - **types**
     - ALB - on OSI layer 7 - application aware
     - NLB - on OSI layer 4 - extreme performance - million requests / sec
     - Classic - both 4 and 7 - x-forward and sticky session - 504 error when app not responding
+        - legacy ones - mainly used for Classic EC2 instances
 - target groups - for routing traffic by hostname / ip / lambda
 - SNI - to support multiple SSL/TLSs certificates
 - **ELB per AZ; region locked**